OpenLearningAnalyticsPlatform/OpenLAP-AnalyticsMethodsFramework/README.md

 3. Create a class that extends the `AnalyticsMethod`.

-4. Define the input and output `OLAPDataSet`.
+4. Define the input and output `OpenLAPDataSet`.

 5. Implement the abstract methods.